varkenvarken/blenderaddons-ng/optimization notes/select_colinear_edges.md

 Gets us 74ms or almost 13 Ops/s.

-We can make another slight improvement by not testing it the angle is None, and we can do that providing a fallback value that is way bigger than pi.
+We can make another slight improvement by not testing it the angle is None (line 99), and we can do that providing a fallback value that is way bigger than pi.

 ```Timer unit: 1e-06 s